acmucsd/hide-and-seek-ai/README.md

 hide-and-seek kits/js/bot.js kits/js/bot.js --live=true
 ```

 This will run the match live in your terminal.
 Set `--live=false` to make the match skip the live view and run as fast as possible.
+Furthermore, ensure you have the correct tooling to run your bots.
+E.g. if you have a java bot, make sure `javac` works.
+See [this](#how-do-we-run-your-bots) for info on what tooling is required for each bot language.

 Matches will create a replay file of the format of `match_<some long id>.json` in the replays folder.
 To watch the replay, run